How can you tell if reviews are fake?

-Look for patterns that don't make sense, such as reviewing expensive items of the same type (such as multiple TVs) in a short amount of time.
-It could be a sign that more than genuine interest led the author to write the review.
-Take the time to verify information on the Facebook, Twitter, or review website profile (if available).
-Instead of promoting the positives of a product, the fake reviewer will write a negative review and then say how much they liked another company's product.
+This is often done to promote the positives of a product they are affiliated with.
+It's also important to look for patterns that don't make sense, such as reviewing expensive items of the same type in a short amount of time.
+This could be a sign that more than genuine interest led the author to write the review.
+When looking at reviews, it's also important to verify information on the Facebook, Twitter, or review website profile (if available).

 Claudia Gribben